livecycle/preevy/site/docs/docker-extension.md

 3. **Getting shareable URLs**

    As soon as you log in, you will be able to see a list of running docker compose applications and all the services that are running in them.
-To get a public shareable URL for every service, turn on the toggle next to the compose application name.
-After that, you will be prompted to choose the access level.
+To get a public shareable URL for every service, click on "Share" button below the service name.

    ![Livecycle Docker Extension](https://github.com/livecycle/preevy/assets/51878265/54044c48-d204-4320-9f9d-b885e8294df2)